 They’re clean.
 Never once have I seen a dirty McDonald’s in France bathroom or restaurant in general.
 Amen for cleanliness.
 Also, many French McDonald’s in big cities have keypads on the bathroom doors and only customers (who have the code on their receipt) are permitted to use the restroom.

-They have McCafe’s full of yummy goodies.The McCafe, a separate area in the interior of the McDonald’s specializing in your coffee shop fare, is one of the only places in small-town France you can get coffee in a cup with a lid to go.
 Sure, their biggest size is smaller than a Tall at Starbucks, but hey, you have to take what you can get.
 Tom and I probably go to the McCafe once a week for a cup to go.
 They also have all kinds of baked goods including cheap macarons, mini cheesecakes and other temptations that will send your diet into a tailspin.

-They’re just more chic.
-A recent seasonal offering was the McBaguette.
+Oh, did I mention that every now and again, there’s a limited time McBaguette that is either chicken or beef?
 Only in France would you find something like that and that’s by design.
 McDonald’s adapts their menu to the local market.
 Beer is part of the drink offerings, too.
-The interiors are all new and have a clean, modern design as well.
-Did I mention there’s free WiFi?

 Tell me, have you been to a McDonald’s in France?
 What did you think?